-18. Drink water to heal yourself
+18. Drink Water to Heal Yourself

 You should always make sure that your health is at the maximum it can be.
-By drinking water you can heal yourself back to half health.
+By drinking water, you can heal yourself back to half health.

-If you are in a fight, getting to a clean water source or having some water with you can help you to regain some health and take the advantage in a fight.
+If you are in a fight, getting to a clean water source or having some water with you can help you to regain some health and take advantage in a fight.

 Monuments can be popular places for people looking for either PVP or loot, but they are a great resource for gearing up quicker.

-Learn the map and get to know where all the monuments are, this will lead you to much more efficient and lucrative loot runs, giving you more time to prepare base defences and pick some fights.
+Learn the map and get to know where all the monuments are, this will lead you to much more efficient and lucrative loot runs, giving you more time to prepare base defenses and pick some fights.

 Sometimes the land can be a little too dangerous on Rust, it can be better to take to the sea and try to avoid as many of the bloodthirsty other players as possible.

-Floating junk piles like the one pictured above can be found out at sea and are a great way to find valuable resources without as much chance of action.
+Floating junk piles like the one pictured above can be found at sea and are a great way to find valuable resources without as much chance of action.

-Of course, it’s not guaranteed that you wont run into some action whilst out at sea, but I have personally found it’s much less common.
+Of course, it’s not guaranteed that you won’t run into some action whilst out at sea, but I have personally found it’s much less common.